anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 ====================================

-Schiegg et al. propose a model based on factor graphs to represent the multiple detection hypothesis and jointly tracking and segmenting on whole videos at once {% cite schiegg2014graphical %}.
+Schiegg et al. propose a model based on factor graphs to represent the multiple detection hypothesis and jointly tracking and segmenting on whole videos at once { schiegg2014graphical %}.
 To put it in a nutshell, given that we provide a set of **detection candidates** and **transition candidates** , along with **associated probabilities** , this method uses a graph representation to compute the most likely candidates for detections and transitions within some **constraints** .

 * **detection candidates** are potential cells (for instance the region labeled 1 in the figure, or the union of 2 and 3 labeled 23)
 * **transition candidates** represent how these candidates would transition from one frame to the next.
 Here one could expect 12 (at frame t)to transition into 4 (at frame t+1)